Medication and pharmacy

 These are medicines which don't need a prescription and can be bought from a pharmacy under the supervision of a pharmacist.
 They are not out on the main shop shelves, but kept behind the counter to ensure they are only sold by a pharmacist or another member who will have checked they are appropriate for the condition and age of the person.

-Pharmacy medicines include antibiotic eye drops for eye infections and in some cases, emergency contraception.
+Pharmacy medicines include eye drops and nasal sprays for allergies and emergency contraception.

-These medicines can only be prescribed by a doctor, dentist or other qualified medical professional.
-Appropriately trained physiotherapists and podiatrists can prescribe medicines such as pain relief to their patients.
+These medicines can only be prescribed by a doctor, dentist or other qualified health professional.
+Appropriately trained physiotherapists and podiatrists can prescribe medications such as pain relief for their patients.

 The prescription is either taken to the pharmacy, or for repeat prescriptions, some GP surgeries have arrangements to have them collected by the pharmacy.

 Examples of prescription-only medicines include antibiotics and blood pressure medications.

 Branded and generic medicines